Spexotras 0.05 mg/ml powder for oral solution

 Left ventricular ejection fraction (LVEF) reduction/Left ventricular dysfunction

 Decreased LVEF has been reported in 5.3% of paediatric patients, with Grade 3 events occurring in <1% of patients.
-The median time to onset for the first occurrence of LVEF decrease was around one month.
-In clinical studies in adult patients, the median time to first occurrence of left ventricular dysfunction, cardiac failure and LVEF decrease was between 2 to 5 months.
+The median time to onset of the first occurrence of LVEF decrease was around one month.
+In clinical studies in adult patients, the median time to onset of the first occurrence of left ventricular dysfunction, cardiac failure and LVEF decrease was between 2 to 5 months.

 Patients with LVEF lower than the institutional lower limit of normal were not included in clinical studies with trametinib.
 Trametinib in combination with dabrafenib should be used with caution in patients with conditions that could impair left ventricular function (see sections 4.2 and 4.4).